flippenc/Graph-Brain-Project-2022/README.md

 **General Research Information:**

--   This research was conducted during the summer of 2022 under the leadership of Drs.Neal Bushaw, Craig Larson, and Allison Moore.
+-   This research was conducted during the summer of 2022 under the leadership of Drs.
+Neal Bushaw, Craig Larson, and Allison Moore.
 This research was conducted by a group of undergraduate and graduate students in the Math and Computer Science departments at Virginia Commonwealth University